- 1 About Shirin Abedinirad

 Her art studies began at Dr. Shariaty University in Tehran.
 Under the supervision of Abbas Kiarostami, Shirin also tested her hand in studying video art.
 At the IBAFF Film Festival in Spain, Shirin debuted a piece of performance art.
 She also performed some modeling after college.
 Shirin won a scholarship to work, study, and experiment at Benetton’s Fabrica Research Center in Italy.

-As she started in her art career, Shirin’s included images of herself or representations of herself.
+As she started in her art career, Shirin included images of herself or representations of herself.
 This may have stemmed from her work as a model.
-You can see this in her video and performance art work.
-One notable such piece is Ex Pencils.
+You can see this in her video and performance artwork.
+One notable such piece is Ex Pencils1.

 More recently, Shirin Abedinirad has been focused on connecting her art to the natural world.
-Eastern relics, history, and beliefs also play a major role in her art, creating videos, and performances as well as installations.
+Eastern relics, history, and beliefs also play a significant role in her art, creating videos, performances, and installations.

-Shirin has made statements that she will not use her country of Iran or religion to gain her fame.
+Shirin has stated that she will not use her country of Iran or religion to gain her fame.
 An example of this is that she will not use the hijab in her work.
-While it may help her to receive more attention, it would only do so because the hijab is a famous and controversial part of her home country.
+While it may help her receive more attention, it would only do so because the hijab is a famous and controversial part of her home country.